 I had an extremely disgruntled nurse during one of my hospital stays.
 She felt more like a prison warden and she actually scared me.
 She was often on night duty which seemed to make her scarier.

 On Day 3 of this particular hospital stay, I decided I needed to stop being so anxious about her being on duty.
 As I expected she was on night duty and she came into my room in her gruff manner.
 She was taking my obs and in order to break the wall of silence, I asked her how her day had been.

 I persevered and asked did she enjoy nursing?
 Wow, I found the key question!!

 Within moments she opened up her life story.
 She loved nursing but she had just broken up with her husband…..she was grieving so much.
 Her story was a complicated one.

 I asked simple questions to keep the conversation going and she stayed sitting with me for 30 mins and we chatted like old friends.
 Like me, she had also had broken bones but not as a result of a disease.

 She told me she was so upset by my story she wasn’t sure how to talk to me about my disease and my non-healing fractures.
-It turned out it was why she had been so quiet over the previous days when she was around me.
+It turned out it was why she had been so quiet, and seemingly gruff, over the previous days when she was around me.

 I had no idea how deeply she cared.
-My own prejudices about her demeanor, had caused me to create a persona for her that couldn’t have been further from the truth.
+My own prejudices about her demeanor, had caused me to create a scary, negative persona for her.
+It couldn’t have been further from the truth.

-From that point on she would pop into my room every afternoon, before her shift started, to say hello.
-We would chat about how I was but more importantly we’d chat about how she was.
+From then on she would pop into my room every afternoon, before her shift started, to say hello.
+We would chat about how I was, but more importantly we’d chat about how she was.

 My scary prison warden had softened.
 She still looked a little frightening but she was a scarred, flawed person…just like me, just like you, needing someone to take the time to understand her needs.